Sex

 FilippoBacci/E+/Getty Images

 One common concern that couples have is that the baby will be disturbed during pregnancy sex.
-Whether they’re kicking more or become active, it can be worrisome if you feel your baby more than usual after doing the deed.
+Whether they’re kicking more or become more active, it can be worrisome if you feel your baby’s activity increase while doing the deed.
+Like sorry, are we bothering you?

 “Any movement of the mom triggers the baby to move if the baby is awake,” Langdon says.
 “But it is easier to perceive the baby’s movements when the mother is resting.”
 She also notes that “this is highly individualized by the type of sex and each unique baby.”

-So, while feeling your baby moving more or kicking after sex can happen if they’re awake, it’s more likely because you’ve slowed down and are feeling it more.
+So, while feeling your baby moving more or kicking after sex can happen if they’re awake, it’s more likely because you’ve slowed down and are tuned into your body more than usual.
 During the actual act however, your baby is likely to be lulled to sleep.

 Pregnancy Sex Safety